SVCE drives innovation to help you fight climate change locally.

 - Co-funding for project, such as in-kind labor or other grant funding

 Additionally, SVCE may identify one or more focus areas for funding rounds, based on current needs and timing of other strategic initiatives.
-The Fall 2019 application period focused on innovative mobility solutions.
+The Spring 2020 application period focused on innovative resiliency solutions.
 Nevertheless, all types of projects were welcomed to apply and were open to consideration.